OWASP/Top10/2017/en/0xAA-Logging-Monitoring.md

 * Ensure logs cannot easily be deleted or cleared without authorization
 * Establish effective monitoring and alerting, such that suspicious activities such as brute force attacks or business loss are detected and responded within acceptable time periods.

-Large or high performing organizations may wish to invest in log correlation and analysis or security event incident management (SIEM) software or services.
-Open source and commercial offerings should be considered in light of organizational objectives.
+Large or high performing organizations should have application security incident response plans in place, and tested across web apps and API services, with tooling integrated into processes, people and training.
+Such organizations may wish to invest in log correlation and analysis or security event incident management (SIEM) software or services.
+Open source and commercial offerings should be considered in light of organizational objectives and budget.

 ## Example Scenarios